-- Volume – or total workload of repetitions performed in a workout for a particular muscle.
+- Volume – This is the total workload of repetitions performed in a workout for a particular muscle.

-- Intensity – here intended as the effort and stress techniques used in the sets regardless of load, not the 1RM load percentage.
+- Intensity – Intensity is intended as the effort and stress techniques used in the sets regardless of load, not the 1RM load percentage.

 - Adequate nutrition – a balanced diet with all the macro-nutrients well organized.